July 8-27, 2018

-The University of Maryland’s Young Scholars Program is the perfect way for academically talented high school students to earn college credit, pursue academic interests, explore career opportunities, and discover college life at UMD.
+The University of Maryland’s Young Scholars Program is the perfect summer camp for academically talented teenagers who want to earn college credit, pursue academic interests, explore career opportunities, and discover college life at UMD.

-During three weeks of intellectual exploration, students preview the university experience, study with students who share similar interests, and engage with some UMD's best faculty in a dynamic, challenging classroom environment.
+During three weeks of intellectual exploration, teens preview the university experience, study with students who share similar interests, and engage with some UMD's best faculty in a dynamic, challenging classroom environment.
 Upon successful completion, students earn three college credits that post to their UMD transcript.

 The Young Scholars Program offers college courses that are at the cutting edge of theory, thought and technology.
 The three-credit introductory course includes career discovery through field trips or guest speakers.
 Classes generally meet every day, Monday through Friday.
 The program offers over 20 courses that include:

 - Business and Technology